-A hallmark of Meredith’s psychology program is the opportunity undergraduates have to conduct meaningful research directly with faculty or through on-campus programs including the Meredith Autism Program and the Carolinas Psychology Conference.
+A hallmark of Meredith’s psychology program is the opportunity undergraduates have to conduct meaningful research directly with faculty or through on-campus programs including the Meredith Autism Program.

 Meredith Autism Program

 Psychology students can gain experience in the field by working with the Meredith Autism Program (MAP), which is a one-of-a-kind program that provides full-time treatment services for children with autism.
 MAP is a specialized early intervention, teaching and behavior modification program for children between 2 and 7 years old who are diagnosed on the autism spectrum and their families.
 The program provides an intensive behavioral intervention where children with autism can acquire developmentally appropriate skills.
 This is a unique experience available to few students at the undergraduate level and is considered one of the highlights of our program.